slideloft/new-docs/software-and-sdks/index.md

 ## Software

-There are two key pieces of network software: Bantu Core, which tracks and adds transaction sets to the ledger, and Horizon, an API that allows programmatic access to submit transactions and query network data.
+There are two key pieces of network software: Bantu Core, which tracks and adds transaction sets to the ledger, and Expansion, an API that allows programmatic access to submit transactions and query network data.
 To find out more about how they work together, visit the description of the [Bantu Stack](../start/bantu-stack.md).

-You do not have to run a Bantu Core node or Horizon instance to build on Bantu: you can start developing in your language of choice by installing one of the [Bantu SDKs](index.md#sdks) below, and interacting with a public Horizon instance.
-To find out more about how to interact with Horizon, check out the [API Reference](../api/introduction/index.md) section, which chronicles every Horizon endpoint, resource, aggregation, and error.
+You do not have to run a Bantu Core node or Expansion instance to build on Bantu: you can start developing in your language of choice by installing one of the [Bantu SDKs](index.md#sdks) below, and interacting with a public Expansion instance.
+To find out more about how to interact with Expansion, check out the [API Reference](../api/introduction/index.md) section, which chronicles every Expansion endpoint, resource, aggregation, and error.

 ### Bantu Core